 The LP, as a lessee, recognizes a right-of-use asset and a lease liability for its leasing arrangements, if the contract conveys the right to control the use of an identified asset.
-The contract conveys the right to control the use of an identified asset and the LP has substantially all of the economic benefits from use of the asset and has right to direct the use of the identified asset.
+The contract conveys the right to control the use of an identified asset, if it involves the use of an identified asset and the LP has substantially all of the economic benefits from use of the asset and has right to direct the use of the identified asset.